 - And understand the benefits of software such as ATLAS.ti.

-- Bring (preferably) the Windows version of ATLAS.ti with you, because we will discuss and practice that version.
-The Windows version may be quite different from the Mac version.
-If you are prepared to find out by yourself (during session 1) how the Mac version works, then you may also bring the Mac version with you.
+- Please install the Windows version of ATLAS.ti 22 on your computer.
+We will discuss and practice that version.
+Earlier versions and the Mac version are quite different.
+If you are prepared to find out ad hoc and by yourself (during the meeting) how other versions work, then you may also bring other versions with you.

-- Find the installation instructions for EUR-employees for ATLAS.ti here: https://my.eur.nl/en/eur-employee/ict/software/download-software-licences/atlasti.
+- Please find the installation instructions for ATLAS.ti (for EUR-employees) here: https://my.eur.nl/en/eur-employee/ict/software/download-software-licences/atlasti.
 Erasmus University has a license for this program.
 Please follow the instructions precisely.
 Don't use your personal e-mail address to make an account for ATLAS.ti, but use your EUR e-mail.

 - Do all of the above well in advance of the course and notify the course instructor if there are any problems as soon as possible.